nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: qaitvK4Jw4M
+  video: 3LEDfVURwqA
   islive: true
   pinned: true
-  title: Sunday Stream - 11th April 2021
+  title: Sunday Stream - 18th April 2021
-  intro: Our Sunday service is led by Jibu Varghese and we'll be livestreaming it
+  intro: Our Sunday service is led by Ray Hunter and we'll be livestreaming it at
-    at 10.30am.
+    10.30am.
   showsection: true
 ---